nomemory/andreinc-site/_drafts/2023-07-02-painting-with-circles.md

 I started working on this article almost one year ago (on and off) in my (now) limited spare time.
 Inspired by [this video](https://www.youtube.com/watch?v=r6sGWTCMz2k), and having my *math passion* re-ignited, I just wanted to draw some epicycles and then let them fly into the wild.
 Applying the formulas is simple, so I assumed I would finish fast and jump into a different rabbit hole.
 But then I decided to write a more extensive article, sharing my findings, creating the visuals I never had, and hopefully coming up with something more original than drawing Homer Simpson with circles.

 So I took a few steps back and focused on the *unit circle*, the number $$\pi$$, complex numbers, and the beautiful identity that powers our world: Euler's identity.
+The jump to *Fourier Mathematics* was only natural.

+This article ended up being a high-level introduction to Fourier Analysis.
+It will take you through some of the math involved; we are going to write some code, and eventually, it will probably fall short.
+There's too much to cover in a single blog post.
+It assumes the reader understands $$\frac{d}{dx}$$ derivatives, $$\int$$ integrals and basic trigonometry.

+# The *Fourier Experiments*

+## Sinusoidal Tetris

+This is the first experiment, a game that plays like Tetris, but there's a catch: there are no square shapes, only sinusoids.
+To survive, you need to keep the original *signal* closer to zero.
+If your signal *spikes* too much, you lose.
+Each sinusoid adds something and removes something if configured wisely.
+Normally, [*you win some, you lose some*](https://www.youtube.com/watch?v=3mbvWn1EY6g), unless you train your brain to compute Fourier Series for arbitrary functions in real-time.
+If so, you win!

+<div id="tetris-sketch"></div>
+<sup><sup>[(Source code)]({{site.url}}//assets/js/2023-03-02-paiting-with-circles/tetris.js)</sup></sup>

+If you don't understand what is happening in this game, don't worry, if you reach the end of the article, you should have an overview of all the ~~simple~~ math involved.

 # What is a Circle? (short math recap)